jafaryor/algorithms-and-data-structures/src/data-structures/fibonacci-heap/readme.md

 From a practical point of view, however, the constant factors and programming complexity of Fibonacci heaps make them less desirable than ordinary binary (or `k`-ary) heaps for most applications, except for certain applications that manage large amounts of data.
 Thus, Fibonacci heaps are predominantly of theoretical interest.

 ### Structure
-AFibonacci heap is a collection of rooted trees that are _min-heap ordered_.That is, each tree obeys the _min-heap property_: the key of a node is greater than or equal to the key of its parent.
+A Fibonacci heap is a collection of rooted trees that are _min-heap ordered_.That is, each tree obeys the _min-heap property_: the key of a node is greater than or equal to the key of its parent.

 ![fibonacci-heap-structure](./images/fibonacci-heap-structure.png)